Guide to 5 Types of Salesforce Architects

 - Multi-component solutions*

-- Code inside Salesforce (including Apex, Visualforce, and LWC)
+- Code inside Salesforce (including Apex, Visualforce, LWC)

 - AppExchange Apps